0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 Oh boy, making a whole core sure was a thing !
 But now, the real part is about to start !

-Making a RISC-V is a project many students do, but doing it by implementing the whole RV32I ISA and then actually start using it on FPGA is going beyond that !
+Making a RISC-V core is a project many students do, but doing it by implementing the whole RV32I ISA and then actually start using it on FPGA is going beyond that !

 Regardless of the fact that you made your own core or that you followed the HOLY CORE (single cycle edition) course, porting your core on FPGA is another story and will really deepen our understanding of the design by tackling the "_memory problem_".